elastic/elasticsearch-hadoop/yarn/README.md

 ## Requirements

-Elasticsearch YARN requires Hadoop 2.4.x or higher (the latest stable release is recommended.
+Elasticsearch YARN requires Hadoop 2.4.x or higher (the latest stable release is recommended).

 ## Install